S1rDavid9/ClipRect/README.md

 2. **Clipping Types Comparison** - A carousel demonstrating ClipRect alongside ClipRRect, ClipOval, and ClipPath, with live sliders to adjust clipping parameters in real-time.

-## 🎯 Real-World Use Case

-**Scenario:** Photo editing and product preview applications

-Users often need to isolate and inspect specific regions of an image.
-This demo simulates a tap-to-focus feature where:
-- Users tap anywhere on an image
-- The selected region is highlighted with ClipRect
-- The rest of the image blurs, drawing attention to the focused area
-- Smooth animations enhance the user experience

-Similar functionality appears in:
-- Photo editing apps (crop preview, detail inspection)
-- E-commerce product viewers (zoom to see texture/details)
-- Medical imaging applications (focus on specific regions)
-- AR interfaces (isolate objects for analysis)

 ## 🔑 Three Key Attributes